 Meanwhile, readers each have our own ideas about whether this election deserves “balanced” coverage and what that might look like.
 And so do, of course, the thousands of pundits, none of whom are accountable to journalistic norms, and the millions of us on social media, sharing our own points of view.

 It’s no wonder the election is giving us vertigo.
 It is itself out of balance, making it impossible for the country to agree on what objectivity looks like.
 Even the journalists, who are better at it than anyone, are failing.
 The election has revealed what is always true: that objectivity is a precarious performance, more an art than a science, and one that gains validity only in relation to the socially constructed realities in which we live.

 It’s just that our socially constructed reality is suddenly in shambles.
 Post-truth politics doesn’t give us a leg to stand on, none of us can get a foothold anymore.
 Internet-era economic realities have replaced the news anchor with free-floating infotainment.
 Political polarization has ripped the country apart and the edifices we’ve clung to for stability—like the Republican Party—are suddenly themselves on shaky ground.
 The rise of Trump has made all of this dizzyingly clear.

 We’re hanging on for dear life.
-I fear that journalists can do little to help us now.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+I fear that journalists can do little to help us now.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.